 In Figure 2, the Sampler and TwoHandPress classes together constitute the software part of the system.
 The PhysicalPress and Button classes model the behavior of physical objects, connected to the control by communication lines.
 From a more traditional, software-centered point of view, they would be represented as the environment of the software control component.

-Since this is a very simple system and it has a severe real-time requirement, our main architectural decision is to adopt a time-frame approach to specify its behavior (see Figure 3).
+Since this is a very simple system and it has a severe real-time requirement, our main architectural decision is to adopt a time-frame approach to specify its behavior, as shown in Figure 3.